-Video evidence is considered the most accurate representation of the events as they naturally occurred.
-In fact, surveillance videos today are considered more accurate than eye witness testimony alone.
-Once surveillance video has been properly authenticated and the source of the chain of custody is presented, surveillance videos CAN be used in a court of law.
-In the following blog post “5 Tips for Preparing Digital Video Evidence for Court” Video Forensic expert will teach its readers about the 5 major lessons our experts have?learned and want to share with you about preparing your surveillance videos for use in court regardless of where you are located.
+Video evidence is the most accurate representation of the events as they naturally occurred.
+In fact, surveillance videos today are more accurate than eye witness testimony alone.
+Once surveillance video has been properly authenticated and the source of the chain of custody has been presented, they are ready for court.
+In the following blog post, 5 Tips for Preparing Digital Video Evidence for Court, video forensic expert will teach its readers about the 5 major lessons our experts have learned and want to share with you about preparing your surveillance videos for use in court.

 For example, I currently have a case in house that includes a smart phone recording being used as video evidence.
 We preserved the video recordings on the smart phone.
-Why you might ask??
+Why?
 It is crucial to our investigation.
 There is plenty of storage space available on the phone.
 Of course, I established and documented the chain of custody when I downloaded the phone in my lab.
-I sometimes wonder as a scientist, how anyone can determine how a recording was created without an established chain of custody?

-If it’s important, why were the video recordings not protected when it was created?
+If it’s important, why were the video recordings not protected from creation?
 If the video events depict a crime being committed and will be admissible in court, it is also important to maintain the chain of custody for authentication purposes.
 Verification and establishment of the chain of custody visually and digitally is necessary for forensic authentication analysis investigations down the line.

-Tip Two: When possible, use the original video recording not a copy.
+Tip #2: When possible, use the original video recording.

 As a rule of thumb, always present the original digital video recording, not a copy.
-Copies of digital video recordings can be misrepresented if an authentic chain of custody isn’t maintained.
-Digital compression from copying and converting recordings can often times affect the authenticity of the events as they occurred.
-In addition, the digital information that is used to determine the circumstances in which the recording or recordings were created are effected if the recordings aren’t copied accurately.?
+Copies of digital video recordings can be misrepresented if there is not an authentic chain of custody.
+Digital compression from copying and converting recordings affects the authenticity of the events as they occurred.
+In addition, improper copying affects the digital information used to determine the circumstances around a recording’s creation.

-If you are not sure you have the original or if you believe the copy you have has been altered, seek the help and guidance of a qualified and trained professional like a video forensic expert.
-An expert can authenticate the digital video recording scientifically and present a report of the digital integrity of the digital video file or files.?
-Our experts provide pro-bono consultation to all clients who are seeking the truth in regards to their video evidence.?
+If you are uncertain if you have the original or if you believe you have an altered copy, seek guidance from a qualified and trained professional.
+Forensic experts authenticate digital video recordings scientifically and present a report of the digital integrity of the digital video file.
+Our experts provide a pro bono consultation to all clients.

-Tip Number Three: Prepare your playback software for courtroom use.
+Tip #3: Prepare your playback software for courtroom use.

 When I enhance a video recording for courtroom use, I always export the video recording from my forensic software using a file extension that is easier to open than some of the clunky proprietary players that CCTV systems rely on for recording playback.

-Before expert witness testimony, i always prep with my clients on the phone and in person.
-Part of this prep time is used to double and triple check our exhibits, some of which are demonstrative.
+Before expert witness testimony, I always prep with my clients on the phone and in person.
+We use prep time to double and triple check our exhibits, some of which are demonstrative.

-Will the jury be able to hear the audio clearly??
-Do you need a PA speaker or amplifier system to make the audio louder for everyone in court to hear?
-It is common when I testify that I bring in a suitcase of 1 to 2 options of playback equipment to ensure all video is presented properly and easily heard by all persons in the court room.?
+Will the jury be able to hear the audio clearly?
+Do you need a speaker or amplifier system to make the audio louder for everyone in court to hear?
+I commonly bring a suitcase of one or two playback equipment options to present all video properly.

 Many courts that I have testified in have video playback equipment.
 Some of the video equipment that the court provides may not be a high enough quality higher resolution playback.
-Also, older systems may not be bright enough for the trier of fact (judge and jury) to preview from.
+Also, older systems may not be bright enough for the trier of fact to preview from.
 Double check with the court before hand to determine what playback technology they have available.
-Bring in any equipment necessary or outsource a company to do so, so the Trier of Fact can easily see and hear your video recording.
+Bring in any equipment necessary or outsource a company to do so, so the trier of fact can easily see and hear your video recording.
 If you have to rent equipment, make sure it arrives well in advance of the trial.

-Before litigation, i am often required to install proprietary courtroom viewing applications on my computer.?
+Before litigation, I am required to install proprietary courtroom viewing applications on my computer.
 The app completely messed up my computer.
 Because this was during prep time, I was able to undo the app and make other arrangements to play the video recordings.
-These kinds of errors are CATASTROPHIC for testimony as well as your integrity and professionalism as an expert.
-Playback errors are better? handled outside of the courtroom.
+These kinds of errors are catastrophic for testimony, as well as your integrity and professionalism as an expert.
+Playback errors are better handled outside of the courtroom.

 Do you have copies of your video evidence for everyone involved in the litigation?
 Remember, you have to put an evidence/exhibit sticker on your digital video evidence.
-DVD exhibits have space to apply stickers on the label side of the DVD (do not put a sticker on the laser or playing side of the DVD disc).
-Thumb drives are harder if not impossible to put evidence stickers on.
-Thumb drives are being used more and more in court as the digital file size is increasing with video evidence.
-Especially with high definition video recordings.
-When I present a thumb drive (jump drive, USB storage devise) I place the thumb drive in a small plastic evidence bag that looks like this:
+DVD exhibits have space to apply stickers on the label side of the DVD.
+USB drives are difficult to put evidence stickers on, but are growing in popularity as digital file size increases.
+When I present a USB drive, I place it in a small plastic evidence bag that looks like this:

 Evidence and exhibit stickers and information can be placed on the bag itself.

-These are the top five tips when presenting digital evidence for court.
-If you have any questions about video recordings that will be used in your litigation as evidence, feel free to Contact Us!
+These are the top 5 tips for presenting digital video evidence for court.
+If you have any questions about video recordings used in litigation as evidence, contact us.